-In the centre of mass frame the incoming energy of the two particles is identical and is equal to half the centre of mass energy, while the 3-momenta of the incoming particles are equal and opposite, $p_{1}=-p_{2}$.
-As energy is conserved, the energy of the out going particles is also half the centre of mass energy.
+In the center of mass frame, the incoming energy of the two particles is identical and equal to half the center of mass-energy, while the 3-momenta of the incoming particles are equal and opposite, $p_{1}=-p_{2}$.
+As energy is conserved, the energy of the out-going particles is also half the center of mass-energy.
 This means that the three-momenta of the outgoing particles are also equal and opposite $q_{1}=-q_{2}$.
-Since all the energies are equal and all the masses are equal, it follows that the size of the momenta are all equal $|\vec{p}_{1}|=|\vec{p}_{2}|=|\vec{q}_{1}|=|\vec{q}_{2}|=|\vec{p}|=p$.
-The scattering cross-section of this process is
+Since all the energies are equal and all the masses are equal, it follows that the magnitudes of all the momenta are equal $|\vec{p}_{1}|=|\vec{p}_{2}|=|\vec{q}_{1}|=|\vec{q}_{2}|=|\vec{p}|=p$.
+The scattering cross-section of this process is given by

 where $M$ is the mass of the nucleons and $\lambda$, coupling constant, controls the amount of scattering, i.e., it is a measure of the strength of the interactions.
 The scattering has a non-trivial dependence on $\theta$ (scattering angle).
 The theory has a specific prediction for its form which can be used to fit the data to reveal the best value for $m$, the mass of the meson-particles which is not directly measurable.
 In the limit of small incoming momenta $|\vec{p}|$ compared to the mass of meson, the above formula becomes